archeraghi/Hackathon-2-22-24/README.md

 - Run your code.

 ### 7) Optional Labs
 We created a number of lab exerciese based on the work of Sujee Maniyam.
 He did an amazong job researching and putting togeher a number of examples.
 However, they are all deisgned to run locally on your machhine.
-We have creat a number of his labs in theis repository under the directory "labs/" that work with Google Colab and Amazon's Sagemaker.
-The can find his orignal work here:
+We have created a number of his labs in this repository under the directory "labs/" that work with Google Colab and Amazon's Sagemaker.
+You can find his orignal work here:

 [https://github.com/sujee/mongodb-atlas-vector-search](https://github.com/sujee/mongodb-atlas-vector-search)]

-There also some great examples in Prakul Argarwal's reposotory here:
+There also some great examples in Prakul Argarwal's (from MongoDB) reposotory here:

 [https://github.com/prakul/MongoDB-AI-Resources](https://github.com/prakul/MongoDB-AI-Resources)